mozilla/addon-sdk/packages/api-utils/docs/loader.md

     resolveURI('devtools/gcli', mapping);    // => resource:///modules/devtools/gcli.js
     resolveURI('toolkit/promise', mapping);  // => resource://gre/modules/toolkit/promise.js

-## override
+### override()

 This function is used to create a fresh object that contains own properties of two arguments it takes.
-If arguments have properties with a conflicting names the property from the second argument overrides that from the first.
+If arguments have properties with conflicting names the property from the second argument overrides that from the first.
 This function is helpful for combining default and passed properties:

     override({ a: 1, b: 1 }, { b: 2, c: 2 }) // => { a: 1, b: 2, c: 2 }

-## descriptor
+### descriptor()

-This utility function takes an object and as an argument and returns property descriptor map for it's own properties.
-Useful when working with object functions introduced in ES5 (`Object.create, Object.defineProperties, ..`):
+This utility function takes an object and as an argument and returns property descriptor map for its own properties.
+It is useful when working with object functions introduced in ES5 (`Object.create, Object.defineProperties, ..`):

     // define properties of `source` on `target`.